 Maria Boletsi is Endowed Professor (bijzonder hoogleraar) at the University of Amsterdam, where she holds the Marilena Laskaridis Chair of Modern Greek Studies.
 She also works as assistant professor at the Film and Literary Studies department of Leiden University.

 Her work is situated in the fields of comparative literature, literary and cultural theory, conceptual history, Modern Greek literature and culture, English, Dutch, and postcolonial literature.
-She has published on various topics, including the conceptual history of barbarism, post-9/11 literature and political rhetoric, Modern Greek, English, and Dutch literature, and alternative narratives and subjectivities in the context of the Greek debt crisis.
+She has published on various topics, including the conceptual history of barbarism, post-9/11 literature and political rhetoric, European populism and post-truth, contemporary crisis rhetoric and alternative 'grammars' and subjectivities, in the context of the Greek debt crisis and beyond.
+She has also published on Modern Greek, English, and Dutch literature; particularly the work of C.P.
+Cavafy and J.M.
+Coetzee have been central in her work.
 Much of her work is concerned with the intersection of literature, art, and politics.

 My current research takes three directions: